 - Release pressure naturally…i.e. turn off and let it sit til pressure releases..can take a while.

 - If you are in a hurry you can remove lid, add your veggie scraps and let the broth slow cook for 1 hour to condense the flavors and you are done.

 - BUT if you have time, cover with glass lid and cook for 12 to 24 hours on Slow Cook.
-Take lid off for last hour to condense the broth, which improves your “gel”…and add in veggie scraps for that last hour for more flavor. *note this would increase histamine content.
-For those that are histamine sensitive keep cooking times short and freeze right away.
+Take lid off for last hour to condense the broth, which improves your “gel”…and add in veggie scraps for that last hour for more flavor. *Note: This would increase histamine content.
+For those like myself that are histamine sensitive keep cooking times short and freeze right away.

 - Let cool.

 Occasionally since I usually use frozen bones my Instant Pot will give me the error noPr.
 According to the manual this could be due to a few things but can occur when “Working pressure is not reached during pre-heating cycle.
 If there is no steam leaking and you have frozen food in the cooker, please run the current program again”.
 In my case I just turn it off and re-set the program and then it works.

 Another Instant Pot pointer: If your pot is hissing, trying to come to pressure, push down on the handle and it will help it seal and come to pressure.